The Word Problem for One-relation Monoids: A Survey: Preliminaries

 Here a \textit{one-relator} group is one that can be defined by a group presentation with a single defining relation $\pres{Gp}{A}{w=1}$.
 By contrast, the best known \textit{undecidability} result for groups is, to this day, a $12$-relator group with undecidable word problem due to Borisov \cite{Borisov1969}, and the word problem for $k$-relator groups when $2 \leq k \leq 11$ remains open in general.
 On the other hand, a much smaller gap is known for monoids.
 In the sequel to his \tc{1947} paper, Markov provided an example of a monoid with $33$ defining relations and undecidable word problem \cite{Markov1947a}.
 This was subsequently improved, in \tc{1956} and \tc{1958}, respectively, by D. Scott and G. S. Tseitin, who both provided examples of monoids with seven very short defining relations and undecidable word problem \cite{Scott1956, Tseitin1958}.
 Tseitin's example remains the shortest, with respect to total length of the defining relations, known example.

 The number of defining relations sufficient for presenting a monoid with undecidable word problem continued to creep down.
 In \tc{1966}, G. S. Makanin provided an example showing that five (short!) defining relations suffice \cite{Makanin1966}; Ju.
 V. Matiyasevi\v{c} \cite{Matijasevic1967b} provided an example with the same number of relations (one of which is rather long) in \tc{1967}.
-This record would not last for long; that same year, Matiyasevi\v{c} improved this to give an example of a monoid with only three defining relations and with undecidable word problem \cite{Matijasevic1967}.\footnote{Adian \cite{Adian2018} recalls that at the end of a \tc{1966} seminar in Moscow given by Makanin regarding his five-relation example, A. A. Markov conjectured that the number of relations could be reduced to three.
-He suggested that Makanin write to Matiyasevi\v{c}, which he did.
-After receiving this letter, Matiyasevi\v{c} was able to construct his famous and beautiful example with three relations; the article in which it appeared contains no mention of Makanin whatsoever.} The first two relations of this monoid are very short; the third is very long (several hundred letters in either word).
+This record would not last for long; that same year, Matiyasevi\v{c} improved this to give an example of a monoid with only three defining relations and with undecidable word problem \cite{Matijasevic1967}.\footnote{Adian \cite{Adian2018} recalls that at the end of a \tc{1966} seminar in Moscow given by Makanin regarding his five-relation example, A. A. Markov conjectured that the number of relations could be reduced to three, and suggested Makanin write to Matiyasevi\v{c}.
+Apparently, Matiyasevi\v{c} had already found such an example, as it was published the next year.} The first two relations of this monoid are very short; the third is very long (several hundred letters in either word).
 Three relations remains the smallest number of defining relations known to suffice to present a monoid with undecidable word problem.
 In this way, we have at this point arrived at the question at the heart of this survey.

 \begin{question} Is the word problem decidable for every one-relation monoid $\pres{Mon}{A}{u=v}$? \end{question}

 The deceptively simple nature of the question is a large part of what makes the word problem for one-relation monoids such a fascinating problem; the fact that it remains open even today makes it all the more intriguing.